Advertisement

-Though many New Yorkers probably consider Grand Central Terminal the artsiest locomotive center in New York City, Penn Station certainly puts up a fight.
-Parts of Penn Station’s original gorgeous Beaux-Arts structure that was demolished in the mid-1960s are buried under the new building that New Yorkers know today.
-Although Amtrak only acknowledges one remnant remaining, there are indeed over a dozen remnants of the McKim, Mead & White building hiding in plain sight.
-With the addition of Moynihan Train Hall and the public art initiative Art at Amtrak, there are now also about a half dozen art installations scattered throughout the station.
+Though many New Yorkers probably consider Grand Central Terminal the artsiest transportation center in New York City, Penn Station certainly puts up a good fight.
+Parts of Penn Station’s original gorgeous Beaux-Arts structure, which was demolished in the mid-1960s, are buried under the new building that New Yorkers know today.
+Although Amtrak only officially acknowledges one existing remnant, there are indeed over a dozen remnants of the McKim, Mead & White building hiding in plain sight.
+With the addition of Moynihan Train Hall and the public art initiative Art at Amtrak, there are now also about half a dozen art installations scattered throughout the station.

 Kehinde Wiley created a hand-painted glass triptych titled Go for the ceiling at the West 33rd Street entrance to Penn Station.
 The work, which was Wiley’s first permanent site-specific installation in glass, depicts Black New Yorkers who look as though they are breakdancing against a blue sky.
 Wiley also included a woman pointing her finger similar to Michelangelo’s Creation of Adam at the Sistine Chapel.
 He drew from foreshortening techniques, which involve producing a dimensional illusion, to depict individuals wearing their regular streetwear with gravity-defying abilities.